michelin/kstreamplify/README.md

 ## Features

-- **Topology First**: Kafka Streams instances creation and running are handled for you, allowing you to focus on topology implementation.
+- **Easy bootstrapping*: Kafka Streams application bootstrapping is handled for you, allowing you to focus on topology implementation.

-- **Properties Injection**: Define your properties from your `application.yml`.

 - **Avro Schema Serializer and Deserializer**: Common serializers and deserializers for all your Avro specific records.